Ilyasse-Fouaide/Linux/bash-scripting/README.md

     cronab -l -u root
     ```

     On the other hand, crontab refers to the file or data structure that contains the list of cron jobs or tasks.
-The crontab file is typically located in the `/var/spool/cron` directory and is associated with a specific user.
+The crontab file is typically located in the `/var/spool/cron/crontabs` directory and is associated with a specific user.

     ```bash
     sudo ls -l /var/spool/cron/crontabs/
+    > total 4
     > -rw------- 1 ilyasse crontab 1137 Jan 30 11:55 ilyasse
     ```